MicrosoftDocs/azure-aks-docs/articles/aks/gpu-cluster.md

 ## Limitations

 * If you're using an Azure Linux GPU-enabled node pool, automatic security patches aren't applied.
-Refer to your current AKS API version for the default behavior of node OS upgrade channel on your cluster.
+Refer to your current AKS API version for the default behavior of node OS upgrade channel.

 > [!NOTE]
 > For AKS API version 2023-06-01 or later, the default value for the cluster is *NodeImage*.
 For previous versions, the default value is *None*.
 To learn more, see [auto-upgrade](./auto-upgrade-node-image.md).